StatCan/aaw-kubeflow-containers/base-notebook/readme.md

 - kubeflow pipelines and kubeflow-metadata
 - pandas, numpy, scipy, matplotlib, and scikit-learn
 - common tools such as git, nano, vi, and emacs

+## CI

+For CI, see `.github/workflows/build-cpu.yml` and `.github/workflows/build-gpu.yml`.
+They leverage the `.github/workflows/build_push.sh` wrapper for tagging and pushing all at once.